 Where’s the downside?

 There was a time when kickboxing was my go-to outlet for getting out my aggression.

 Sobriety is hard because you have to figure out what to do with all those emotions you’ve been numbing for however long.
 There are times when it feels like ALL of those feelings are flooding your brain at once.

-People who suffer from chronic stress are in a similar position where they’ve got a lot of pent up “stuff” that needs be dealt with.
+People who suffer from chronic stress are in a similar position where they’ve got a lot of pent-up “stuff” that needs to be dealt with.

 So deal with it.

 Some days you’re just pissed off and need something to do with it.
 If it interests you, take a boxing or kickboxing class.
 Try a martial arts class.
 You have so many options!